meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 ## Compression

 It is usually not worth it to use compression when both the decompressor and its payload have to fit in merely 512 bytes.
-However, in a FORTH implementation, one thing that's repeated very often is the implementation of `NEXT`.
+However, in a Forth implementation, one thing that's repeated very often is the implementation of `NEXT`.

 ```lst